 Rights Issues (part 1) – Retail investors may often be strapped for cash to take up renounceable rights issues.
 Or they just do not want to increase their exposure too much in a company so they have a tendency to sell on market where they can the renounceable rights.
 If one likes the underlying investment this may provide an attractive way of entry.
 Institutions may pass up on the seemingly attractive arbitrage as they are probably focused on bigger decisions and getting involved would mean work for the corporate actions department.

-Delistings – A retail investor may fear the process with a delisting, and an institutional investor may not have the mandate to hold.
+Delistings – A retail investor may fear the process with a delisting, and an institutional investor may not have the mandate to hold, or it could be too illiquid for them.
 For example, quite a few years ago I bought the stock AYT for about 3 cents.
 It provided loans for investors to buy into the eventual failed plantation schemes and was in wind up mode.
 MVT were trying to take it over at 3.5 cents and as a tactic their bid expired quickly and the company would delist.
 Many sold at around 3.5 cents because of fear of the process.
 I hung on and received payments over 13 cents the next 3 or 4 years from the share registry even though it was never listed.
 The loans were enforceable (after a high profile, complicated and drawn-out court case) and largely paid back to the company.

-Legal action pending – I could use the example just given above in this category, where the market almost forgets or at least misprices the probability of an outstanding legal case.
+Legal action pending – I could use the example just given above in this category (AYT), where the market almost forgets or at least misprices the probability of an outstanding legal case.
 APW was another example a few years back.
 I still hold and have written plenty about but the way I came into this a few years ago which is interesting.
 It was already well under NTA but the icing on the cake was a legal case that they were probably unlikely to win.
 If they did win however it would add about 25% to the NTA, over time it appeared the market had just given up on this because it was rarely discussed and considered on balance unlikely.
 So it was like effectively paying nothing for maybe a 40% chance they could add 25% to the NTA.
 The share price eventually climbed about 25% not too long after the case when in fact they did win.
+Maybe a future example can be with Asset Resolution Ltd on the NSX I mentioned?

 Potential demergers – Rather than waiting for a spinoff opportunity it may be attractive to speculate beforehand.
 Recently we saw Crown Ltd rise substantially with plans to demerge.
 A couple of months ago I mentioned how Sandon Capital had some research about the increased value in TTS if they were to demerge.
 If you had of invested in Fosters before they demerged TWH that may have been attractive.
 Often pre demerger the companies have been underperformers and shunned by retail and institutional investors.